Updated: 7 days ago

 Once we feel guilty and start overthinking, it is nearly impossible to make any decision and move on.
 We just think and think and we want to do something to correct the situation so we can feel better.
 Until then — peace of mind is impossible.

-The cause of guilt is doing something wrong.
+The cause of guilt is the perception of doing something wrong.
 The effect of guilt is punishment.
 “I did something wrong, now I deserve to be punished.”

 Most people are not aware of the punishment element, yet it still drives their behavior.